JuliaImages/ImageShow.jl/README.md

 are invited to check out the test suite to see what we think you might do, and to suggest enhancements.

-One user-apparent aspect (for users with good vision) is that large images are displayed with anti-aliased reduction if the Images package is loaded, but with simple down-sampling otherwise.
+One user-apparent aspect (for users with good vision) is that large images are displayed with anti-aliased reduction if the ImageTransformations package is loaded, but with simple down-sampling otherwise.
+(ImageTransformations is notably imported by Images, so `using Images` will provide the nicer display.)

 The functionality of ImageShow has historically been included in the Images umbrella package.